SoftwareTestingFast/Project/README.md

 Deepchecks has many built-in checks and suites that can help validating various points throughout the research phase.
 Of course, every research process has its unique steps and challenges, and therefore all checks and suites can easily customized.
 Alongside that, we have identified that there are several recurring scenarios, that each have their own needs and characteristics.

 ![Screenshot](1.jpeg)
+## Which Type of Checks Exits?
+They are checks for different phases in the ML workflow:
+1. Data Integrity
+2. Train-Test Validation (Distribution, Drift and Methodology Checks)
+3. Model Performance Evaluation
+## Checks:
+Each check enables you to inspect a specific aspect of your data and models.
+They are the basic building block of the deepchecks package, covering all kinds of common issues, such as:
+1. Weak Segments Performance
+2. Train Test Feature Drift
+3. Date Train Test Leakage Overlap
+4. Conflicting Labels
+Each check can have two types of results:

+1. A visual result meant for display (e.g. a figure or a table).
+2. A return value that can be used for validating the expected check results

+## Hierarchy
+## How does it Work ?
+Deepchecks is built of checks, each designated to help to identify a specific issue.
+Some checks relate only to the data and labels and some require also the model.
+Suites are composed of checks.
+A Suite runs a collection of Checks with optional Conditions added to them.
+Each check contains outputs to display in a notebook and/or conditions with a pass/fail/warning output.
+## What Do You Need in Order to Start?
+Depending on your phase and what you wish to validate, you’ll need a subset of the following:
+1. Raw data (before pre-processing such as OHE, string processing, etc.), with optional labels
+2. The model’s training data with labels
+3. Test data (which the model isn’t exposed to) with labels
+4. A supported model that you wish to validate, including: scikit-learn, XGBoost, PyTorch, and more.